dppdd/ansible-research/README.md

 # ansible-research

-A journey of learning Ansible.
+This repository contains different approaches for implementing LAMP stack with WordPress application deployed.
+The directories are starting with numbers, and these numbers represent the complexity of the tasks.

 Every project-directory has a readme file with description of the task.

 Below you can find short description of each directory.

-    ├── 1-LAMP-one-playbook         # Sample ansible usage.
+    ├── 1-LAMP-one-playbook             # Simple ansible usage.
-    ├── 2-LAMP-structured-configs   # A bit more advanced usage with roles, handlers, vars ├── 3-LAMP-dockers              # Same stack and app, but running on Docker containers ├── 4-lamp-docker-wp-es         # In progress.
-Add monitoring tools(ES, Kibana, Logstash).
+    ├── 2-LAMP-structured-configs       # Structured project with roles, handlers, vars.
+    ├── 3-dockers-wp                    # Setup docker env and run WP app.
+    ├── 4-dockers-wp-es-kibana-beats    # Monitoring node - ES, Kibana, Logstash.
+Containers nodes - dockers.

+To be easier for testing, I included everywhere a Vagrant file, in a directory named vagrant.
+In that dir, we can find ssh keys in order to achieve the required setup quickly.